jalbam/easpm123/README.md

 ## Basic idea

-The basic idea is to disguise the email address by modifying it using a text that will be removed by the script when the desired JavaScript events are fired (or, if desired, automatically when the document loaded).
+The basic idea is to disguise the email address by modifying it using a text that will be removed by the script when the desired JavaScript events are fired (or, if desired, automatically when the document is loaded).

 Most spambots will not fire those JavaScript events or, even if they did it, many of the times will not catch the email address after doing it but the previously-shown email address  (so they will end with a non-valid email address which includes the text that should have been removed).

 The text to be removed should be human-understandable so that a human being could figure out the real email in the case that JavaScript was disabled or something failed.
 Under these circumstances, to help any human-being to figure out the real email address, this script uses the so-called "_without-no-spam_" elements which are elements containing the instructions that the human-being should follow to get the real email address.
-These "_without-no-spam_" elements will be removed automatically if the JavaScript is working.
+These "_without-no-spam_" elements will be removed automatically by the script if JavaScript is available.

 As nowadays many spambots can already translate "_AT_" and "_DOT_" to _"@"_ and _"."_ respetively, to improve safety this script provides a way to translate any desired text to the _AT_ (_@_) symbol.
 The key here is to use a non-so-famous text that no spambot will understand at all.